Publications

 • Formalize and communicate commitments and positions.

-• Establish the use of HAL in all communities and increase the number of full-text repositories.
+• Establish the use of HAL in all communities and increase full-text deposits.

-• Provide access to full-text repository indicators at various levels of granularity.
+• Provide access to various levels of detail for full-text deposit indicators.

 • Promote responsible data management.